 THE VARIOUS INTENSITIES OF PANORAMIC SENSING

-States of intense concentration and absorption can be passive or active, panoramic or focused.
+States of intense focused concentration and absorption can be passive or active.

-Focusing is passively absorbing with entertainment and a good comedy, or active when painting a masterpiece, calculating maths, or sport.
-I would also place beautiful music and love among the passively absorbing, but the lists and definitions of different types of focused sensing seem endless.
+Focusing is passively absorbing with beautiful music, love, entertainment and a good comedy, or active when painting a masterpiece, calculating maths, or sport.

 I don't think there are as many forms of panoramic sensing as with focused sensing...
 Panoramic sensing is a far simpler way of sensing.
-But focusing has been developed and studied for thousands of years.
+Focusing has been developed and studied for thousands of years.

 Peripheral Sensing